 - MSN and DNP post-licensure applicant: One letter must come from current supervisor/manager (the person who is responsible for your performance evaluation).
-Two letters should come from individuals in leadership positions who can speak to your clinical abilities (i.e. an APRN, CNS, nurse educator, medical director).
+Two letters should come from individuals in leadership positions who can speak to your clinical abilities (i.e., an APRN, CNS, nurse educator, medical director).

 - Please refer to the College of Nursing webpage admission guidelines for your specific program for more detailed recommender information.

-- Graduate Record Examination (GRE) scores,
+- Graduate Record Examination (GRE) scores are not required.

 - TOEFL (Test of English as a Foreign Language) scores, if required.